 Why we picked the Mazda3:

-Available as a four-door sedan or five-door hatchback, the Mazda 3 isn’t particularly fast, but it’s very nice to drive.
+Available as a sedan and as a hatchback, the Mazda 3 isn’t particularly fast, but it’s very nice to drive.
 The steering and suspension respond with an immediacy other cars in this class lack, as do Mazda’s Skyactiv four-cylinder engines.
-All models and trim levels get a 2.5-liter engine, which sends 186 horsepower and 186 pound-feet of torque to the front wheels through six-speed manual or automatic transmissions.
-All wheel drive is also available.
+Engine options include a 2.0-liter four-cylinder, a naturally-aspirated 2.5-liter four, and a turbocharged 2.5-liter, which makes 250 horsepower when burning 93-octane fuel.
+Buyers can choose between front-wheel drive and all-wheel drive, while transmission options include automatic or a six-speed stick.

-Like many mainstream cars these days, the 3 is also available with an array of electronic driver aids, including adaptive cruise control, lane keep assist, lane departure warning, autonomous emergency braking, and traffic sign recognition.
+Like many mainstream cars these days, theis also available with an array of electronic driver aids, including adaptive cruise control, lane keep assist, lane departure warning, autonomous emergency braking, and traffic sign recognition.

 The best truck: Ford F-150